duiyuan/preda/README.md

 This extension contributes the following settings:

-- `ChsimuDev.path`: extension will run contract use local chsimu.
+- `Preda.path`: extension will run contract use local chsimu.

 > Tip: Make sure this absolute path can find your local chsimu.